-…in tiny Coloma (site of the state’s first gold discovery on January 24, 1848, where you can try your hand at panning, too), or
+…in tiny Coloma (where the California Gold Rush began with a fortuitous discovery on January 24, 1848, and where you, too, can try your hand at gold panning), or

-…in Grass Valley (where you can descend a mine shaft at the Empire Mine State Historic Park), or
+…in Grass Valley (once a mining town where you can revisit bygone days at Empire Mine State Park), or

-…in Sutter Creek (with lovely shops, galleries and restaurants housed in converted, century-old buildings), or
+…in Sutter Creek (with its lovely shops, galleries and restaurants housed in converted, century-old buildings), or

-Northeast of Yosemite and near Mono Lake, photographers will also likely enjoy a stop at Bodie State Historical Park.
-Bodie is an honest-to-goodness ghost town, deserted since the 1930s in a most eerie fashion – residents just moved on for some reason, leaving all their belongings behind.
-Current park authority requires that it remain in a state of “arrested decay” (i.e., no repairs are made to the structures), and it provides a striking photo-shoot location – perfect for black-and-white or sepia-tone photos.
-The late-afternoon-into-sunset lighting is optimal.
+Northeast of Yosemite and near Mono Lake, photographers will also enjoy a stop at Bodie State Park.
+Bodie is an honest-to-goodness ghost town, deserted since the 1930s.
+Current park authority requires that it remain in a state of “arrested decay” (i.e., no repairs are made to the structures), and it provides a striking setting that’s perfect for black-and-white or sepia-tone photos.
+Try to time your visit to coincide with the late-afternoon-into-sunset optimal “golden hour” lighting.

-Driving southeast through the Sierra National Forest, you will pass through the Mammoth Lake area and arrive at Bishop.
-About another hours’ drive will take you to the Ancient Bristlecone Pine Forest, whose resident trees are estimated to be more than 4,600 years old and believed to be the oldest living trees on Earth.
+Driving southeast through the Sierra National Forest, you’ll pass through the Mammoth Lake area and arrive at Bishop.
+From there, about another hours’ drive will take you to the Ancient Bristlecone Pine Forest, whose resident trees are estimated to be more than 4,600 years old and believed to be the oldest living trees on Earth.

-Two other national forests blanket this area, Inyo and Sequoia, serving as frames for two more geological jewels — Kings Canyon and Sequoia National Parks.
+Two other national forests blanket this area, Inyo and Sequoia, and frame two more California geological jewels — Kings Canyon and Sequoia National Parks.
 Despite their close proximity, the two parks are quite different.
+Kings Canyon National Park takes its name from the narrow chasm – one of the deepest in this country – cut by the Kings River.
 Sequoia National Park encircles 14,495-foot Mt.
-Whitney (the highest mountain in the lower 48 states) and is home to a tree called “General Sherman,” the largest tree in the world and believed to be the world’s largest organism, as well.
-Kings Canyon National Park takes its name from the narrow chasm – one of the deepest in this country – cut by the Kings River.
+Whitney (the highest mountain in the lower 48 states) and is home to a tree called “General Sherman,” the largest tree in the world which is also believed to be the world’s largest organism.